General (Financial) Power of Attorney Forms

-A General Power of Attorney is a contract created between two parties, a principal and agent, that permits the agent to make financial decisions as if they were the principal.
-The legally-binding relationship created after the signing of the contract is non-durable, meaning the agreement will terminate in the case the principal were to succumb to a medical event that causes them to be incapacitated (a fancy word for not being able to make decisions on their own).
+A general power of attorney is a contract created between two parties, a principal and agent, that permits the agent to make financial decisions on the principal’s behalf.
+The legally-binding relationship created after the signing of the contract is non-durable, meaning the agreement will terminate in the case the principal were to succumb to a medical event that causes them to be incapacitated (a legal term for not being able to make decisions on their own).

-People commonly use general POAs over their durable counterparts because they do not feel comfortable with the thought of someone managing their finances while they cannot oversee their actions.
+People commonly use general POAs over durable POAs because they do not feel comfortable with the thought of someone managing their finances while they cannot oversee their actions.
 Having said, it is still entirely possible for an agent to misuse a principal’s finances for illegitimate reasons.
-To avoid selecting an agent that won’t look out for the principal’s well being, choose an agent that’s a family friend, is family, or a professional with a reputation (as they wouldn’t want to risk tarnishing it).
+To avoid selecting an agent that won’t look out for the principal’s well being, principal’s should choose an agent that is a family friend, family, or a reputable professional.

 How to Get a Power of Attorney

 Anyone who is seeking to get a General Power of Attorney can do so by following five (5) steps:

 1. Choose who will serve as the Agent / Attorney-in-Fact